 If a new version of Hook is released and you still do not see the new built-in templates (perhaps because you dismissed the notices), you can still click this button (Restore Built-in Notes Templates ) to get the latest templates.

 Automatically adding a prefix and/or suffix to new notes

-On the General preferences tab, you can also configure Hook to automatically add a prefix and/or a suffix to note files that it creates.
+On the Notes tab, you can also configure Hook to automatically add a prefix and/or a suffix to note files that it creates.
 This can make them easier to find with Spotlight or a launcher (such as Alfred or LaunchBar).

 For example, you might configure Hook to prefix new note files with an opening square bracket: